Buying A House After Divorce: What You Need To Know

 Divorce impacts many areas of your life, including your finances and your living situation.
 Whether you owned the home together or it was in one of your names, figuring out the mortgage, title and next steps can feel daunting in the midst of everything.
 If you’re figuring out the title or want to start fresh in a new space, these tips can help you navigate home buying after a divorce.

-Studies have shown that divorcing individuals need a more than 30% income raise, on average, to maintain the same standard of living they had before divorce.
+It’s no secret that your standard of living may change after divorce.
 Take a close look at your finances and ask yourself if you can comfortably afford all home ownership costs by yourself.

 You may find that your divorce had a negative effect on your finances, especially if you had joint accounts or if you put money on credit cards for legal expenses.
 You don’t want to buy a house and later find out you’re unable to pay for it and maintain the lifestyle you want.